24karat-io/fcl-kms-gcp-authorizer/README.md

 ## Security Caveats

 > This library is designed for backend or administrative frontend use; be careful not to expose your GCP access information to users.
 With the asymmetric keys in GCP KMS, no one can steal your private key.
-However, please be careful not to disclose access to the signing function to anyone.
+However, please be careful not to disclose the access to the signing function to anyone.

 ## Credits